 What art can be

 In a geographically remote and rurally isolated community, people’s exposure to the diversity of contemporary socially engaged arts practice can be very limited.
-The first year programme set out to highlight exemplary practice from within the county as well as providing opportunities to engage with artists from across the UK.
-A programme of seminars and artists talks also gave a platform for artists to share the diversity of their concerns and working practices.
-See a selection of work and feedback on how this has increased people’s understanding of what art can be here
+See a selection of posts exploring the work undertaken by commissioned artists along with feedback on how this has increased people’s understanding of what art can be here